 Knowing the right negotiation tactics can help you get the best deal regardless of where you buy.
 This includes researching, understanding the car’s market value, and being prepared to walk away if you’re not getting the deal you want.

-When buying from a dealership, negotiate the vehicle price before discussing financing or trade-ins.
+Negotiate the vehicle price before discussing financing or trade-ins when buying from a dealership.
 Use the mechanic’s expertise to your advantage for a car mechanic sale.
 When dealing with a private seller, be respectful but firm.

 When comparing car buying options, consider the benefits and drawbacks of each type of seller, the factors that can influence sellers, and the negotiation tactics you can use.